Tinram/MySQL/mysqlping/README.md

 ## Purpose

-`mysqladmin ping` pings MySQL, yet I needed something more than just a single '*mysqld is alive*' response.
+`mysqladmin ping` pings MySQL, yet I wanted something more than just a single '*mysqld is alive*' response.

-*mysqlping* pings a MySQL connection once a second, or with the `-f` switch, generates a flood of pings.
+*mysqlping* pings a MySQL connection once a second, or using the `-f` switch, generates a flood of pings.

 ## OS Support